 Strunk and White’s “Elements of Style,” for 60 years a bible of good writing for many students and adults, is still valuable but has some “cockamamie advice,” says famed linguist Steven Pinker.

-The problem, he says, is that people focus tremendous attention on writing-style guides such as Strunk and White’s Elements of Style, which are filled with what to do and what not to do.
-And people often adhere to the advice unquestioningly.
+In an essay titled Writing in the 21st Century, Pinker, who teaches at Harvard, explains that people focus too much on grammar rules as the starting point for improving writing.
+Elements of Style and other style guides are filled with what to do and what not to do.
+And people often strictly adhere to the advice.
 Supervisors who edit also enforce the guidelines without ever questioning their rationale, and a number of the directives are obsolete or not factual, says Pinker.

 Pinker says Strunk and White could not provide a detailed analysis of passive voice because they had not been trained in grammar.
 “A lot of Strunk and White’s advice depended completely on their gut reactions from a career as an English professor and a critic, respectively,” he said.

 Ken O’Quinn teaches communications workshops.
 A former AP writer, he works with communications teams, and he teaches interpersonal communication skills for managers.
 He is a co-author of Focus on Them, about leadership, and is the author of Perfect Phrases for Business, available here at Amazon.com.